UNITA: United States

 During the Reagan administration high ranking security officials met with UNITA leaders.
-Central Intelligence Agency Director William J. Casey, National Security Advisor Richard Allen, and Secretary of State Alexander Haig, on 6 March met with Unita leaders in Washington, D.C.
+Central Intelligence Agency Director William J. Casey, National Security Advisor Richard Allen, and Secretary of State Alexander Haig, on 6 March met with UNITA leaders in Washington, D.C.
 Assistant Secretary of State for African Affairs Walker met with Savimbi in March in Rabat, Morocco.
 Secretary of Defense Caspar Weinberger, his assistant for International Security Matters Francis West, Deputy Defense Secretary Frank Carlucci, Deputy Director of the CIA Bobby Inman, and Director of the Defense Intelligence Agency James Williams met with Savimbi between November 1981 and January 1982.
 Although the Clark Amendment forbid U.S. involvement in the civil war, Secretary Haig told Savimbi in December 1981 that the U.S. would continue to provide assistance to UNITA.

 The U.S. government "explicitly encouraged" the governments of Israel, Morocco, Saudi Arabia, South Africa, and Zaire to aid UNITA.
 In 1983 the U.S. and South African governments agreed to ship weapons from the Honduras, Belgium and Switzerland to South Africa and then to UNITA in Angola.
 The U.S. also traded weapons with South Africa for intelligence on the civil war.

 Savimbi benefited from the support of influential American conservatives, including The Heritage Foundation's Michael Johns and other U.S. conservative leaders, who helped elevate Savimbi's stature in Washington and promoted the transfer of American weapons to his war.

 Johns and other American conservatives met regularly with Savimbi in remote Jamba, culminating in the "Democratic International" in 1985.
 Savimbi later drew the praise of U.S. President Ronald Reagan, who hailed him as a freedom fighter and spoke of Savimbi winning a victory that "electrifies the world" while others hinted at a much darker regime, dismissing Savimbi as a power-hungry propagandist.

 After the 1992 Angolan general election, UNITA lost its support from the United States and was only supported by South Africa.
+Support ceased after the end of the apartheid in South Africa and the election of Nelson Mandela as President in 1994; Mandela and the African National Congress had given the MPLA military support through the ANC armed wing uMkhonto we Sizwe.